The IRS Practice Series: Certificate Program

 With a step-by-step guide through the levy process, course participants learn more about why taxpayers are levied, how to avoid levies, and how levies are released.

-Course participants learn more about the 433 Series Collection Information forms and the national standards that govern them.
+Join expert, Eva Rosenberg, as she walks you through the 433 Series Collection Information forms and the national standards that govern them.
+Eva will also provide tips about things to take into account during COVID19.
 The course also addresses client expense planning to ensure the best deal possible.

 An Offer-in-Compromise (OIC) allows taxpayers to reach an agreement with the IRS to pay less than the total owed.
-You'll receive a detailed 6-step guide to requesting an OIC to achieve a reasonable settlement for your client.
+You'll receive a detailed 6-step guide to requesting an OIC to achieve a reasonable settlement for your client, even during COVID19.

 The audit process doesn't end with successful collections or OIC.
 During this course, you'll learn more about the complexities of closing letters, lien release, adjustment of tax attributes, and amending prior federal and state returns.

 It's essential that Circular 230 practitioners recognize and avoid conflicts of interest, as well as when to step away from clients who experience them.
-Course participants learn more about conflict of interest rules, Karen Hawkins conflicts, disclosures, and other important issues, as well as helpful resources for future use.
+Course participants learn more about conflict-of-interest rules, disclosures, and other important issues, as well as helpful resources for future use and how they are affected by COVID19 issues and disclosures.